 What Remittance is – Remittance Explained

-You’ve probably heard of people sending money or receiving money from abroad; perhaps you’ve done a few overseas money transfers yourself before.
+You’ve probably heard of remittance; people sending money or receiving money from abroad; perhaps you’ve done a few overseas money transfers yourself before.
 In simple terms, this is what remittance is all about.
 Sounds too simple?
-Well, it is on the surface, really.
+Well, it is on the surface.

 What is Remittance? – From the very scratch

-Remittance can be done physically, using an over-the-counter money transfer operator and cash pickup agent, or online using a virtual wallet, credit or debit card, or using a remittance software or app.
-Remittance can equally be done via wire transfer at a bank or remittance company.
+Remittance can be done physically, using an over-the-counter money transfer operator and cash pickup agent, or online using a virtual wallet, credit or debit card, or money transfer software or app.
+Remittance can be done via wire transfer at a bank or remittance company.

 Remittance is commonly used to provide financial support for people back home, especially those in underdeveloped or developing countries.
 According to a 2019 World Bank press release, $528 billion out of the overall global remittance of $689 billion were sent to low-and-middle-income countries.
 India remains the highest receiver of remittance with over $80 billion remitted in 2018.

-Since the late 1990s, remittances have in some cases made up a significant portion of a country’s gross domestic product (GDP).
+Since the late 1990s, remittances have sometimes made up a significant portion of a country’s gross domestic product (GDP).
 For example, 28.8% of Nepal’s 2013 GDP came from remittances.
 That number goes as high as 31.5% for Kyrgyzstan and 42.1% for Tajikistan.
 As such, the remittance industry is huge and involves a lot of players.
-Let’s take a look at the ways remittance can be done.
+Let’s take a look at the ways money transfer can be done.

 4 Methods of remittance

 There are several ways to send money overseas depending on what works for you:

 Remittances via international wire transfer